Map Cbegin Function - C++ Programming Tutorial

 Map Cbegin Function

-C++ map cbegin function is used to return a constant iterator pointing to the first element of the map container.
+The C++ map cbegin method is utilized to retrieve a constant iterator that points to the initial element within the map data structure.

 Syntax